X-Ray Tube Daily Seasoning (Warming)

 There are private medical equipment service companies that can save you money for installations and repairs of your facilities imaging equipment.
 The X-ray technicians in the radiology departments may not have been educated in the daily warming procedures of their new equipment.

-All X-ray tube manufactures recommend that all new X-ray tubes or new X-ray tube inserts in a new housing be seasoned (break in period).
+All X-ray tube manufacturers recommend that all new X-ray tubes or new X-ray tube inserts in a new housing be seasoned (break in period).
 Seasoning can be expressed in a few words, aging, warming or break in time.
 The heart of the x-ray tube in most medical radiography is done with a rotating anode insert (tube) in the lead lined aluminum housing.
 Not only do the bearings need break in time from the first installation but the filaments need aging also for best performance and longest life.

-Ray-Pac as a manufacture and reloading facility of x-ray tubes we must make a number of exposures during FDA testing for radiation leakage and filtration test along with initial filament break in.
+As a manufacturer and reloading facility of x-ray tubes we must make a number of exposures during FDA testing for radiation leakage and filtration test along with initial filament break in.
 Before we can test the new insert to it’s highest recommended exposure levels the new installed insert must be seasoned (properly broken in, aged and warmed up).
 Once the new x-ray unit is properly seasoned at the manufacturing facility it is more flexible to reach high exposure levels when it is cold.

 Caution